apache/cordova-docs/www/docs/en/3.0.0/cordova/compass/parameters/compassSuccess.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: compassSuccess
 ---

 compassSuccess
 ==============

-onSuccess callback function that provides the compass heading information via a `compassHeading` object.
+onSuccess callback function that provides the compass heading information via a `[compassHeading](compassHeading.html)` object.

     function(heading) {
         // Do something